yas-sim/openvino-wrapper/README.md

  - Set a callback function which will be called after completion of each asynchronous inferencing.
 - *Input*
  - `callback`: Name of the callback function.
 The callback function will receive 1 tuple parameter.
 The tuple consists of `infID` and `outBlob` `(infID, outBlob)`.
 You can check the inference result with `outBlob` and identify the reuslt is for which inference request by the `infID`.
+  - The contents of the `outBlob` varies depend on the number of outputs of the model.
+    - Single output model: The `outBlob` contains the contents of the output Blob.
+    - Multiple output model: `outBlob` contains a dictionary which contains the outputs of the model.
+      - Key: The name of an output blob
+      - Value: The contents of an output blob
 - *Return*
  - None